mjordan/islandora_solution_pack_xml/README.md

 ## Introduction

-This module provides basic support for ingesting and viewing XML files in Islandora.
+This module provides basic support for ingesting and viewing XML OBJ files in Islandora.

 ## Requirements